AndierZ/conduit/README.md

 29. add follow/unfollow
 30. add tags
 31. add query routes

-add annotation for middle ware methods base handler to populate base fields (create time/update time and etc?)
+32. add annotation for middle ware methods

+add unit tests

+later
-better deal with event.fail(e), instead of just showing internal server error?

-add custom jwt handler to expect "token" instead of "bearer" add unit tests
+    populate base fields (in the GUI or at the very end, i.e. db side?) better deal with event.fail(e), instead of just showing internal server error? add custom jwt handler to expect "token" instead of "bearer"

 security review
-Dockerize each verticle
+Deploy to aws as a single docker image
-Run each docker independently in a cluster
+Dockerize each verticle and deploy in a cluster
 Add load balancer in front of the http verticles look into using protobuf as customized codec for service proxy